 - The placement of a rabbit’s eyes (on the side of their head, placed up high) allow a rabbit to see almost 360 degrees around them!
 This also allows them to see well above them.
 This trait is very useful in keeping a rabbit safe from predators.
 However, the placement of their eyes gives them a small blind spot directly in front of them.

 - When a rabbit looks at a rainbow, what might they see?
 Some studies have indicated that while rabbits do not possess the necessary eye equipment (cones) in their eyes to see many varied colors, they do seem to possess the cones for blues and greens!
 Though how they perceive these colors likely varies from how we see those colors.
 Everyone has their own perspective!

 - Rabbits are clever and can learn cues that indicate a positive event is about to take place, such as understanding that when a bell rings three times, a treat will be forthcoming.
 They can also learn to solve puzzles, allowing them to get to their desired treats!

 - And last but not least, rabbits communicate in many ways with sounds and body language.
 They also communicate through scent marking, and have a number of scent glands located on different parts of their bodies.
 There are scent glands under their chins, and they can be observed “chinning,” or rubbing their chin on people and objects in their environment!
-This scenting is quite similar to what you may see a domestic cat doing around the house.
+This scenting is quite similar to what you may see a Adapted over time (as by selective breeding) from a wild or natural state to life in close association with and to the benefit of humans cat doing around the house.
 This is them marking this area as their own!